mwelling/freedom-e-sdk/README.md

 # README #

-This repository, maintained by SiFive, Inc, makes it easy to get started developing software for the Freedom E RISC-V platform.
+This repository tracks the main repository maintained by SiFive, Inc, makes it easy to get started developing software for the Freedom E RISC-V platform.
+Additional support is added of the LoFive board.

 ### Contents ###